Inner City English Teacher

 How prevalent are teen pregnancies in your school?
 Does your school aggressively try to combat this?

-Asked by oops about 12 years ago
+Asked by oops over 12 years ago

 Teen pregnancies are way too prevalent.
 Last year I had four freshman girls who were pregnant.
 The problem lies in the culture of the community.
 Because it is accepted and not frowned upon, it can almost be a "right of passage" in families.
 Despite the immense efforts of our administration to try and curtail this, you will still see girls who you would least expect, become pregnant.
 Many of these girls' mothers were having babies before age 16, so the cycle still has not stopped.
 Many kids are amazed that I have only one son, and that I had him in my 30's.
 It's unfathomable based on how I grew up, but you have to remember the mindset in their community is totally different, and unfortunately, doesn't seem to be on the decline.
 It's frustrating, to say the least.
 Last year I had a top student, interning at a hospital to become a nurse, working two jobs to save money for college, become pregnant.
 She was almost 6 months pregnant before she would come to me and admit that she was.
 Naturally I was devastated, but what could I do?
 It just is what it is, I wish I could change things; I try to speak to my girls and they nod their heads in agreement, but then it happens.